mwburwell/pokemon_tcg/README.md

 	Water(Element weak, Element resist)	// modify the weakness and the resistance : ElementalType(Element::WATER, weak, resist) {}

-How to use the elemental constructors:
+*How to use the elemental constructors:*
-Example:

 	Squirtle() : Basic(7, "Squirtle", 50, 1), Water() 			// creates a basic water type Pokémon with weakness to LIGHTNING and no resistance
 	Squirtle() : Basic(7, "Squirtle", 50, 1), Water(Element::GRASS) 	// creates a water type Pokémon with weakness to GRASS and no resistance